A Hidden Gem – One of only twenty five early to mid-eighteenth century Jewish cemeteries outside of London

-The burial ground was established around the 1740s on a plot of unenclosed land in the Leskinnick area of the town in what was then an open wooded valley.
-The land on which this original burial plot stood was owned by Canon Rogers of Sithney, who also owned land in Lescudjack and Ludgvan, and who clearly wanted to encourage the Jews to settle in the town.
+It was originally established around 1740 on what was a plot of open land.
+The land was owned by Canon Rogers of Sithney who wanted to encourage the Jewish community to settle in the town.